aschey/Dendron/README.md

 Integers behave as they do in any standard language.

 ## Functions
-Functions are declared using the keyword "def".
+Functions are declared using the keyword `def`.

 **Ex:**